-If applicant has any special request, such as for a particular date or day of the week, this will be taken into consideration in setting the cases, if made known to the Board in advance, as long as such request does not unduly delay a decision in the case.
+If appellant has any special request, such as for a particular date or day of the week, this will be taken into consideration in setting the cases, if made known to the Board in advance, as long as such request does not unduly delay a decision in the case.

-The arguments at the hearing may be presented by applicant's attorney or agent if he is duly authorized in accordance with rule 34.
+The arguments at the hearing may be presented by appellant's attorney or agent if he or she is duly authorized in accordance with 37 CFR 1.34(a).

-Currently, twenty minutes are allowed for applicant to explain his position.
-If applicant believes that additional time will be necessary, a request for such time should be made well in advance and will be taken into consideration in assigning the hearing date.
+Currently, twenty minutes are allowed for appellant to explain his or her position.
+If appellant believes that additional time will be necessary, a request for such time should be made well in advance and will be taken into consideration in assigning the hearing date.
 The final decision on whether additional time is to be granted rests within the discretion of the senior member of the panel hearing the case.

-Primary examiners are permitted to present oral arguments before the Board of Appeals in appeals where the applicant has been granted an oral hearing.
-After the applicant has made his presentation, the examiner will be allowed fifteen minutes to reply as well as to present a statement which clearly sets forth his position with respect to the issues and rejections of record.
-Applicant may utilize any allotted time not used in the initial presentation for rebuttal.
+Primary examiners are permitted to present oral arguments before the Board of Appeals in appeals where the appellant has been granted an oral hearing.
+After the appellant has made his or her presentation, the examiner will be allowed fifteen minutes to reply as well as to present a statement which clearly sets forth his or her position with respect to the issues and rejections of record.
+Appellant may utilize any allotted time not used in the initial presentation for rebutrelated to the examiners' field of technology.